Adopting a Gluten-free Diet

 Cross-contamination is a key issue for those trying to go gluten-free.
 As an example for how cross-contamination works, consider this: A mother is making sandwiches for her children, one with celiac disease and one without.
 If she spreads jam on gluten-containing bread and then uses the same knife to spread jam on gluten-free bread, there is a chance that gluten particles will make it into the sandwich intended for the child with celiac disease.
 In restaurants, chefs should prepare gluten-free items at a completely different workstation with separate utensils, and food labels should denote whether a food item has shared processing equipment with something containing gluten.

-For more on celiac disease, see the links on the next page.
+For more on celiac disease, see the links below.

 Related HowStuffWorks Articles